Jana Duggar Is Stunning As She Sips A Latte In An Up-Close IG Share

 Jana Duggar was stunning as she sipped a latte in an up-close Instagram share.
-The photograph, taken in honor of National Coffee Day, was shared with her 735,000 followers who enjoyed the fact that their favorite reality television star also enjoyed a favorite drink flavor that is popular during the Fall season.
+The photograph, taken in honor of National Coffee Day, was shared with her 735,000 followers, who enjoyed the fact that their favorite reality television star also enjoyed a favorite drink flavor that is popular during fall.

-Jana hashtagged the words “pumpkin spice latte” as she enjoyed what appeared to be a hot beverage from her local Starbucks.

-The hot beverage is listed as one of her favorite things in the bio section of her Instagram page as seen here.
+Jana used the hashtag “#pumpkinspicelatte” in the caption as she enjoyed what appeared to be a hot beverage from Starbucks.
+The hot beverage is listed as one of her favorite things in the bio section of her Instagram page, as seen here.

 The Counting On celebrity took a selfie as she stood in what appeared to be the greenhouse her family built on the property of the Duggar home.
-This was seen in the latest episode of the TLC series, where the clan gifted the eldest daughter with the structure so she could enjoy her passion for gardening all year long.
-She recently posted that she was able to harvest two pineapple plants that were grown as reported by The Inquisitr.
+This was seen in the latest episode of the TLC series when the clan gifted the eldest daughter with the structure so she could enjoy her passion for gardening all year long.
+She recently posted that she was able to harvest two pineapple plants that were grown, as reported by The Inquisitr.

-She donned a tan cable-knit sweater in the share.
+She rocked a tan cable-knit sweater in the share.
 In her right hand, she held the beverage.
 She had a wide-eyed look of enjoyment on her face.

 Jana’s tresses were blown out straight.
 They were parted on the right side and fell over her left eye.